TonyKaravasilev/CryptoMananaDocs/docs/installation.md

 #### [](#backward-compatibility-polyfill){:.book_mark}Backward Compatibility Polyfill ####

-&nbsp;&nbsp;&nbsp;&nbsp;By default, the CryptoManana Framework provides compatibility for different older PHP versions ( polyfill script).
-If you would like to write your own logic or use another package for the polyfill logic, for example the famous [Symfony Polyfill](https://github.com/symfony/polyfill) package, then you can disable the compatibility check (located at `src/compatibility.php`) via a global constant definition for `CRYPTO_MANANA_COMPATIBILITY_OFF`.
+&nbsp;&nbsp;&nbsp;&nbsp;By default, the CryptoManana Framework provides compatibility for different older PHP versions (polyfill script).
+If you would like to write your own logic or use another package for the polyfill logic, for example the famous [Symfony Polyfill](https://github.com/symfony/polyfill){: target="_blank" } package, then you can disable the compatibility check (located at `src/compatibility.php`) via a global constant definition for `CRYPTO_MANANA_COMPATIBILITY_OFF`.
 The global constant must be defined before autoloading or before the first class usage (object call/access), as follows:

 {% include code_copy_header.html %}